 Below are some frequently asked questions about Discipline Funds.
 To contact us directly please use the “contact” page above.

-The Discipline Fund ETF is a low fee, systematic, globally diversified fund in a single tax efficient ETF wrapper.
+The Discipline Fund ETF is a low fee, systematic, globally diversified fund in a single tax efficient ETF wrapper that rebalances in the same way John Bogle managed his own portfolio by rebalancing in a behaviorally robust strategy (see this 2018 interview).
 We call it the "Discipline Fund" because it is designed to help instill discipline in shareholders by rebalancing in a way that helps maintain confidence in a portfolio over the course of the potentially wild swings in financial markets.
 As Ben Graham liked to say, the investor's worst enemy is most often him or herself.
 With that in mind, we created the Discipline Fund to help instill discipline in our shareholders by creating a sophisticated product in a simple wrapper that offers:

 - Algorithmic/systematic portfolio management.